 A vintage finish on a classic faucet in a traditional bath is more yesterday than today.
-It’s fresher to flout the rules.
+It’s your space—don’t feel confined to any so-called rules of design.
 “A big trend is applying old-world finishes to modern faucet shapes,” explains Judd Lord, Delta Faucet’s director of industrial design.
-A popular twosome: Delta Faucet’s contemporary Vero faucet with a Venetian Bronze finish, which marries coolness and warmth.
+For example, Delta Faucet’s contemporary Trinsic faucet with a Venetian Bronze finish marries coolness and warmth.

 Think of them as the classic white shirt of the bath—subtly sophisticated and easy to match with other accessories like towel holders and door pulls.
 Shiny chrome is the most popular bath finish and comes with an affordable price tag.
 Nickel has a warmer tone and a more exclusive pedigree.
 Stainless steel, still the leading metal in the kitchen, looks indulgent in the bath, too.

-If you’re a neat freak, choose a brushed finish—its muted surface helps mask fingerprints and water spots.
+If ease of cleaning is a priority for you, choose a brushed finish—its muted surface helps mask fingerprints and water spots.
 Also, since it’s not reflective like a polished finish, it’s better at showing off a bathroom faucet’s details, Lord says.